 - The Thousand Islands Bridge, connecting New York, United States with Ontario, Canada over the Saint Lawrence River, is dedicated by U.S. President Franklin D. Roosevelt.

-- First British Track & Field championships for women, London
+- First British Track and Field championships for women, London.

 - The Nineteenth Amendment to the United States Constitution is ratified, guaranteeing women's suffrage.